Photo courtesy of Flickr

 For a more subtle take on the previous trend, opt for a classic black snakeskin bag.
 There’s a few different ways to style a bag like this: On school days you could wear a crossbody over your backpack, and on the weekends you can simply wear it over your shoulder.
 No matter how you wear it, you’re going to be on trend.

 Accessories can make or break an outfit.
 Just ask Michael Kors.
 A leopard-print belt is a simple way to spice up the business-casual dress code for a class presentation.
+Many designer brands, namely Gucci, offer beautiful leopard-print belts.
+If this is unaffordable for you, there are plenty of fake Gucci belts available for a much lower cost.

 Naturally, animal print also showed up at the menswear shows, too.
 All a leopard-print jacket needs is a T-shirt, jeans and sneakers.
 A little too bold for your taste?
 Try some sleek snakeskin high-tops in a neutral shade to tone down the look.